VictorAlbertos/RxCache/README.md

 }
 ```

 RxCache accepts as argument a set of classes to indicate how the provider needs to handle the cached data:

 * `Observable` is the only object required to create a provider. `Observable` type must be equal to the one specified by the returning value of the provider.
-* [@LifeCache](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/LifeCache.java) sets the amount of time before the data would be evicted.
-If `@LifeCache` is not supplied, the data will be never evicted unless it is required explicitly using [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java), [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) or [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) .
 * [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java) allows to explicitly evict all the data associated with the provider.
 * [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) allows to explicitly evict the data of an specific [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java).
 * [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) allows to explicitly evict the data of an specific [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java).
 * [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java) is a wrapper around the key object for those providers which need to handle multiple records, so they need to provide multiple keys, such us endpoints with pagination, ordering or filtering requirements.
 To evict the data associated with one particular key use `EvictDynamicKey`.
 * [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java) is a wrapper around the key and the group for those providers which need to handle multiple records grouped, so they need to provide multiple keys organized in groups, such us endpoints with filtering AND pagination requirements.
 To evict the data associated with the key of one particular group, use `EvictDynamicKeyGroup`.

+Supported annotations:

+* [@LifeCache](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/LifeCache.java) sets the amount of time before the data would be evicted.
+If `@LifeCache` is not supplied, the data will be never evicted unless it is required explicitly using [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java), [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) or [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) .
+* [@Actionable](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Actionable.java) offers an easy way to perform write operations using providers.
+More details [here](#actionable_section)
+* [@SchemeMigration](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/SchemeMigration.java) and [@Migration](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Migration.java) provides a simple mechanism for handling migrations between releases.
+More details [here](#migrations_section)
+* [@Expirable](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Expirable.java) determines if that provider will be excluded from the evicting process or not.
+More details [here](#expirable_section)
+* [@EncryptKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EncryptKey.java) and [@Encrypt](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Encrypt.java) provides a simple way to encrypt/decrypt the data on persistence layer.
+More details [here](#encryption_section)

 ### Build an instance of Providers and use it

 Finally, instantiate the Providers `interface` using `RxCache.Builder` and supplying a valid file system path which would allow RxCache to write on disk.

 ```java
 File cacheDir = getFilesDir();